Inspiration

 Modern Times

-Fast forward to the future, and multiple countries have flipped the script and brought cannabis tourism to another level.
+Fast forward to the future, and multiple countries have flipped the script and brought weed tourism to another level.
 They're not just giving enthusiasts a safe place to consume.
 They're giving them experiences they can remember.

 Cannabis Tourism Experiences